smnorris/bcdata/README.md

 Windows:   `SET DATABASE_URL=postgresql://{username}:{password}@{hostname}:{port}/{database}`

-#### Layer list cache file
+#### Cache file

-A list of DataBC layers is cached to file to speed request validation.
+To speed request validation, a list of tables available is cached locally (as xml).
 The cache is automatically refreshed if it is more than a day old.
 The cache file location defaults to `~/.bcdata`, but can be configured by setting the a `$BCDATA_CACHE` environment variable.

 `export BCDATA_CACHE=/path/to/bcdata_cache`